Article Overview: Glacier National Park Itinerary

 Running Eagle Falls

-If the two previous hikes are a bit too strenuous for you then consider this one as an easy and rewarding alternative to your Glacier National Park itinerary.
+If the two previous hikes are a bit too strenuous for you then consider this one as an easy and rewarding alternative for your Glacier National Park itinerary.
 Running Eagle Falls is a beautiful waterfall located out of Two Medicine.

 The trail is a short and easy .6 mile loop that takes you right up to the falls.